api-platform/docs/tutorial/api.md

     docker-compose run web bin/console doctrine:schema:create

-If you're used to the PHP ecosystem, you probably guessed that this test entity uses the industry leading [Doctrine ORM](http://www.doctrine-project.org/projects/orm.html) library as persistence system.
+If you're used to the PHP ecosystem, you probably guessed that this test entity uses the industry-leading [Doctrine ORM](http://www.doctrine-project.org/projects/orm.html) library as persistence system.
 API Platform is 100% independent of the persistence system and you can use the one(s) that best suit(s) your needs (like a NoSQL database or a remote web service).